unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 - start/stop doing something
 - do something differently (faster/easier/cheaper/etc.)
 - not Deliverables (not software ideas or implied solutions)
+- can be used for reporting (impacts achieved during delivery) as an alternative to using story points as a measurement of value

+Impact:

+- software solution or business activity - whatever achieves the Impact (e.g. hiring more people for the customer support, stop cross-selling products during peak times

 Order of Goals: